Jezternz/json-db/README.md

 * All tables are essentially sets, and are schema-less except for having a set unique key.
 * Being in memory, this will always take up memory equal to the amount stored in the DB.
 * This is also presently CPU heavy, as all operations are done in plain functional JS, this could be drastically improved by a C++ implementation.
-* Does not currently support concurrent access.
+* Implementation does not currently support concurrent access.

 ### Example
 Hopefully the API is pretty self-explanatory, but if you want a examples, checkout example.js

 ### Possible Improvements:
-* Add indexing for faster search of common searches.
 * Write as a C++ plugin to decrease CPU load.
 * Consider concurrency (multiple processes access the DB) - locking?
 * Recover from process end (maybe save synchronously when process is going to end)
+* Add indexing for faster search of common searches.

 ### Releases
 0.0.1 - Basic working package